Finding a Swahili Language Mentor

 Once you’ve established your current level of proficiency, create a realistic goal on the ACTFL ranking based on your current proficiency and schedule.
 From here, it’s only a matter of backward-planning to determine what you must accomplish each day and week to fulfill this goal.
 While your plan can take many forms, it’s best to stick with a routine that works and modify it only as necessary throughout your period of study.
 This will help yourself stay on track, and aid your mentor in evaluating and assisting you.

 Finally, keep it interesting.
 Feel free to ask your mentor to help think of conversation topics, role-plays or any other activities that can keep your back-and-forth lively.
+Make sure the mentor understands your learning interests and possible research endeavors.
+These can help tailor your learning to keep you interested, invested, and motivated.
+For example, if you are a medical student, you could work on conversations that would take place in the doctor’s office or clinic.
 Language learning should not feel like a chore, but an opportunity to learn more about the people, places, and facets of everyday life that make this language unique.